bhavinidata/SQL-EmployeeDB-Analysis/README.md

 * Used the information to create a table schema for each of the six CSV files.
 Specified data types, primary keys, foreign keys, and other constraints.

 #### Data Analysis
-* Performed Analysis on various aspects of employee information and answered below questions:
+* Performed Analysis on various aspects of employee information listed below:

     1. Listed the following details of each employee: employee number, last name, first name, gender, and salary.